luismiguelcasadodiaz/inception/learnings/Mariadb_learnings.md

 #wsrep_slave_threads=1
 #innodb_flush_log_at_trx_commit=0

-# this is only for embedded server
+# this is only for the embedded server
 [embedded]

 # This group is only read by MariaDB servers, not by MySQL.